AdobeDocs/marketo.en/help/marketo/product-docs/administration/marketo-custom-objects/add-marketo-custom-object-link-fields.md

    ![](assets/add-marketo-custom-object-link-fields-11.png)

-1. In the **Fields** tab, click **New Field**.
+1. In the **[!UICONTROL Fields]** tab, click **[!UICONTROL New Field]**.

    ![](assets/add-marketo-custom-object-link-fields-12.png)

 1. You need to create two link fields.
 Create them one at a time.
 First, name the field for the members of your database list (leadID, for example).
-Add an optional description.
-Be sure to select the link data type.
+Add an optional [!UICONTROL Description].
+Be sure to select the [!UICONTROL link] [!UICONTROL Data Type].

    ![](assets/add-marketo-custom-object-link-fields-13.png)

    >[!CAUTION]
    >
-   >You won't be able to go back and create, edit, or delete a Link or Dedupe Field once the custom object is approved.
+   >You won't be able to go back and create, edit, or delete a [!UICONTROL Link] or [!UICONTROL Dedupe Field] once the custom object is approved.

-1. Select the link object from your database, in this case Lead.
+1. Select the [!UICONTROL Link Object] from your database; in this case, [!UICONTROL Lead].

    ![](assets/add-marketo-custom-object-link-fields-14.png)

-1. Select the link field you want to connect to, in this case, Id.
+1. Select the [!UICONTROL Link Field] you want to connect to, in this case, [!UICONTROL Id].

    ![](assets/add-marketo-custom-object-link-fields-15.png)

    >[!NOTE]
    >
-   >Only string field types are supported in the link field.
+   >Only string field types are supported in the [!UICONTROL Link Field].

-1. Click **Save.**
+1. Click **[!UICONTROL Save]**.

    ![](assets/add-marketo-custom-object-link-fields-16.png)

 1. Repeat this process for the second link to your custom object, in this example, courseID.
-The Link Object Name will be course, and the Link Field will be courseID.
+The [!UICONTROL Link Object] name will be course, and the [!UICONTROL Link Field] will be courseID.
 Since you already created and approved the course custom object, these selections are available in the drop-down menus.

    ![](assets/add-marketo-custom-object-link-fields-17.png)